Skip to main content

 Model Context Protocol (MCP) extends Ona Agent with external tools like GitHub, Linear, and browser automation.
 MCP servers run as separate processes in your environment and communicate over stdio or HTTP.
 There are two ways to add MCP servers to Ona:

 • Custom organization integrations: Administrators add HTTP MCP servers from the dashboard so everyone in the organization can use them.
-Requires the MCP server to support Dynamic Client Registration for OAuth.
+OAuth is set up automatically via Dynamic Client Registration, or manually with a client ID and secret.

 • Repo-local configuration: Developers commit .ona/mcp-config.json to a repository to configure servers per project.
 Supports both stdio and HTTP transports, and lets you inject secrets at runtime.